[Past Event] How to Harness the Power of a Diverse and Inclusive Workplace

 Diversity and inclusion are hot topics in the business world right now.
 According to a McKinsey survey, companies in the top quartile for gender and ethnic diversity are 36 percent more likely to outperform bottom-level peers in profitability.
 But it’s not about checking off boxes.
 Creating a diverse and inclusive culture that values the different viewpoints and backgrounds of employees is essential.
 Join Worth for an intimate discussion about how to take your DEI initiatives beyond empty promises and filling seats to create a dynamic workforce and add value to your company.

 Panelists: Nora Ali, Former Anchor, Cheddar

 Marcus Glover, Cofounder and Managing Director, Lockstep Ventures

 Moderator: Emily Cegielski, Editorial Director, Worth

-In case you missed the last Worth Live, you can watch the highlight of the latest session below:
+In case you missed the last Worth Live, you can check back soon to watch the highlights of the latest session below:

 - Tuesday, September 21 at 1 p.m.
 ET/10 a.m.
 PT

 Nora Ali is the CEO and Cofounder of a new media venture launching soon.
 She most recently covered the latest innovations and technologies across entertainment and business as a news anchor on Cheddar, where she was the daily co-host of “Between Bells” and “Closing Bell.”
 At Cheddar, she co-created and co-hosted a weekly series envisioning our post-pandemic future called “Fast Forward: Life After Covid-19” and a series examining and celebrating diversity called “All Hands: Race Toward Inclusion.”